-Alternatively known as a line surge or power surge, a surge is a short, fast rise in voltage that inherently causes an increase in electrical current or vice versa.
+Alternatively known as a line surge, overvoltage, or power surge, a surge is a short, fast rise in voltage that inherently causes an increase in electrical current or vice versa.
 Exclusive to electrical circuits, a power surge can cause damage or impairment to a computer or other devices.

-For example, the standard voltage rating on a landline in the United States is 120 V. If this rating is exceeded for more than three nanoseconds, it would be considered a surge, any shorter duration is a spike.
+For example, the standard voltage rating on a landline in the United States is 120 volts.
+If this rating is exceeded for more than three nanoseconds, it would be considered a surge.
+Any shorter duration is considered a spike.

-Tip: Users can help prevent damage from power surges with surge protectors.
+Users can prevent damage from power surges with surge protectors.

 What causes a surge?

-The most common cause of a surge is a lightning bolt in an electrical storm that strikes a device connected to a power, phone, cable, or other wire.
+The most common cause of a surge is an electrical storm lightning bolt that strikes a device connected to a power, phone, cable, or another wire.
 For example, a lightning bolt could strike a satellite dish.
 Then, the electricity could travel over the wire connected to that dish into a home and damage any electrical device that is not protected.

 How does a power surge damage a computer?

 Everything in a computer is powered by electricity.
-As we mentioned above, the standard delivery for wall sockets in the U.S. is 120V.
+As mentioned above, the standard delivery for wall sockets in the U.S. is 120V.
 However, a lightning strike can be upward of many millions of volts.
-This extremely excessive current generates a lot of excess heat, causing integrated circuits (among other things) to melt; hence, destroying them.
+This extremely excessive current generates excess heat, causing integrated circuits (among other things) to melt and be destroyed.